nikolak/BBBot/README.md

 Admins:
 --------

-`.turn <on/off>`    | turns bot on or off, bot will still be online but it will ignore all commands.
+`.turn <on/off>`    - turns bot on or off, bot will still be online but it will ignore all commands.

-`.ath <username>`   | adds <username> to authorized list allowing them to use .<add/remove> and .<update>.
+`.ath <username>`   - adds <username> to authorized list allowing them to use .<add/remove> and .<update>.
 Note list of authoritized usernames isn't saved i.e. is lost on restart.

-`.rmath <username>` | removes <username> from authorized list
+`.rmath <username>` - removes <username> from authorized list

-`.join <channel>`   | bot will join #<channel> be sure to write the channel name without # otherwise the bot will join ##<channel>
+`.join <channel>`   - bot will join #<channel> be sure to write the channel name without # otherwise the bot will join ##<channel>

-`.quit <channel>`   | bot will part from #<channel> be sure to use <chanel> without #
+`.quit <channel>`   - bot will part from #<channel> be sure to use <chanel> without #

 Admins/authoritized nicknames:
 --------

-`.add <stream or download> <link>` | adds link to stream or download list. <link> can contain multiple words and spaces.
+`.add <stream or download> <link>` - adds link to stream or download list. <link> can contain multiple words and spaces.

-.remove <stream/download> <link> | Opposite of command above.
+.remove <stream/download> <link>` - Opposite of command above.
 Note: if you added link with multiple words this command can\'t remove only certain words.
 You have to enter same text as when it was added

-`.add sstream <link>` | shortens link using goo.gl service and adds it to stream list, to remove it use `.remove stream <shortened url>`.
+`.add sstream <link>` - shortens link using goo.gl service and adds it to stream list, to remove it use `.remove stream <shortened url>`.
 When using `sstream` no additional text can be added with this command, it will return error if you try to use `.add sstream <url> some descriptive text`

+`.ban <username>` and `.unban <username>` - disallow or allow <username> to use any of BBBot's commands

 To clear all stream links use `.remove stream clear_all` this will display current stream list in case you want to undo clear_all command.

 Users:
 --------

-`!i`        | Shows next episode name, air time and link to reddit discussion thread.
+`!i`        - Shows next episode name, air time and link to reddit discussion thread.
 Example of displayed info:Next episode: Breaking Bad: Season 5, Ep isode 5 "Dead Freight" (12 Aug.
-2012) | Airs in 3 days 12 hours 44 minutes 41 seconds | Latest reddit discussion thread S05E04 "Fifty-One" http://reddit.com
+2012) - Airs in 3 days 12 hours 44 minutes 41 seconds - Latest reddit discussion thread S05E04 "Fifty-One" http://reddit.com

-`!stream`   | Shows links/text that has been added via .add stream <link> command
+`!stream`   - Shows links/text that has been added via .add stream <link> command

-`!download` | Shows links/text that has been added via .add download <link> command
+`!download` - Shows links/text that has been added via .add download <link> command

 Installation